MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/overview.md

 ms.service: bing-search-services
 ms.subservice: bing-custom-search
 ms.topic: overview
-ms.date: 04/04/2022
+ms.date: 04/05/2022
 ms.author: v-apunnamara
 ---

 # What is Bing Custom Search?

 > [!NOTE]
 > This documentation is for Bing Search Services.
-If you're looking for the Cognitive Services version of the documentation, see [Cognitive Services Bing Custom Search](/azure/cognitive-services/Bing-Custom-Search/overview).
+If you're looking for the Cognitive Services version of the documentation, see <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/Bing-Custom-Search/overview">Cognitive Services Bing Custom Search</a>.

 Bing Custom Search lets you create a tailored, ad-free search experiences for topics that your users care about.
 You specify the domains and webpages that Bing searches.
 You can also pin, boost, and demote specific content to create a custom view of the web that helps your users quickly find relevant content.
-To create your custom view, use the [Bing Custom Search portal](https://customsearch.ai).
+To create your custom view, use the <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/Bing-Custom-Search/overview">Cognitive Services Bing Custom Search</a>.

 After defining your view, integrate it into your website or application by calling Bing Custom Search API.
 As an option, you can configure a searchable user interface that you render within your website or application.